-Estimated monthly collection periods for each species are detailed in the Plant Profiles (Appendix A).
-This will vary based on the region, weather, and growing conditions that year, but those months can serve as a ballpark.
-Preliminary site visits will provide a more accurate picture of when seeds will ripen and collection should occur.
+Estimated monthly collection periods for each species are detailed in the Plant Profiles in this manual (Appendix A).
+This will vary based on the region, weather, and annual growing conditions, but these periods can serve as an estimate timeline.
+Preliminary site visits will provide a more accurate indication of seed ripeness and will inform when collection should occur.

-Asclepias spp., milkweed
+Asclepias spp., milkweed Collection Time: Late summer

 Collect seed pods as they turn yellow or greyish brown and begin to split.
 White fluff will likely be visible.
 Seed should be brown and plump when harvested.
 Do not collect pods with holes as these seeds are likely nonviable due to insect damage.
 Put the entire pod in the collection bag.
 Split open pod to remove seed and fluff.
 If you clean the seeds inside, you will likely have the downy fluff floating around the room as it is quite buoyant.
-Note: Asclepias verticillata should not be collected in Pennsylvania and Asclepias exaltata should not be collected in Arkansas

-Cephalanthus occidentalis, buttonbush
+Cephalanthus occidentalis, buttonbush Collection time: Late summer to early fall